 Who we are

 Social Enterprise Support Fund (the “Fund”) is a brand name for a partnership of social enterprise investors and support agencies, who have come together to deliver financial support to social enterprises.
-The Fund is part of the Coronavirus Community Support Fund, a financial support package for voluntary, community sector organisations and social enterprises (“VCSEs”), being delivered through The National Lottery Community Fund (“TNLCF”).
+The Fund is part of the COVID-19 Response funding to support the voluntary, community sector organisations and social enterprises (“VCSEs”), funded by The National Lottery Community Fund (“NLCF”).

-The Partners to the Fund are Big Issue Invest, The Key Fund, Resonance, the School for Social Entrepreneurs (“SSE”) and UnLtd (the “Partners”, “we” or “us”).
+The Partners to the Fund are Big Issue Invest, The Key Fund, Community Land and Finance CIC, a subsidiary of Resonance Ltd, the School for Social Entrepreneurs (“SSE”) and UnLtd. the Foundation for Social Entrepreneurs (the “Partners”, “we” or “us”).
 The Partners will jointly manage the delivery of grant support in connection with the Fund to social enterprises.

 For the purposes of applicable data protection legislation, the Partners will be joint controllers in respect of the personal data you provide through the application form and any further personal data collected through the Portal on applicants and approved grantees.
 We have agreed that we will each take individual responsibility for compliance with data protection laws in respect of the elements of the processing we undertake.
 This privacy notice is issued jointly on behalf of the Partners.